 Environment & Agriculture Research

-The NSCC's Applied Environment and Agriculture Research lab studies ecological and spatial questions in the environment and agricultural sector.
+The NSCC's Applied Environment and Agriculture Technology Research Lab studies ecological and spatial questions in the environment and agricultural sector.

 Using unmanned aerial vehicles - also known as drones, cameras, and sensor systems, the EATLab collects data and links it to ecological processes.
 Analyzing suitability variables, such as climate and soil, helps them identity the most suitable agricultural areas for development.
 Results provide industry and natural resource managers with information and tools that enable them to become better stewards of healthy, sustainable, and economically viable ecosystems.

 - Unusual 'killer' spring frost damages crops in fields across the Maritimes

 - European wineries' losses could be Canada's gain